 Coffee and kitty treats.
 Cute Insta opps aplenty.
 A chance to connect with something other than a salaryman’s elbow on the train.
 It’s no surprise that animal cafes in Tokyo are so appealing.
 The first cat cafes came onto the radar around 2004, starting a trend of tearooms featuring everything from dogs to owls, hedgehogs, goats, meerkats, lizards and more.
 There are penguin bars and snake centers.
 You can have a drink in the company of just about any animal under the sun.
 But not all of these animal cafes are nice to their furred and feathered staff.
 In fact, some are downright cruel.

 Many folks miss their animal companions back home, and are unable to keep pets in their apartment in Tokyo.
-I managed to reside with this charming black cat—
+For many years, I was lucky to reside with this charming black cat —

 Awesome alternatives to animal cafes in Tokyo